perun-network/perun-icp-canister/README.md

 ./build.sh
 ```

+You need to have the `wasm32-unknown-unknown` target installed, or the second
+build command will fail.
+You can install it by running
+`rustup target add wasm32-unknown-unknown`.

 ## Example Walkthrough

 We provide an example to show how to use the [ic-agent] crate to deposit funds